angular-ui/bootstrap/src/accordion/docs/readme.md

 ### Accordion heading

 Instead of the `heading` attribute on the `uib-accordion-group`, you can use an `uib-accordion-heading` element inside a group that will be used as the group's header.

+### Known issues

+To use clickable elements within the accordion, you have override the accordion-group template to use div elements instead of anchor elements, and add `cursor: pointer` in your CSS.
+This is due to browsers interpreting anchor elements as the target of any click event, which triggers routing when certain elements such as buttons are nested inside the anchor element.